 Similar to yoga, exercise can reduce sinus pressure.
 Physical activity can increase blood circulation and temporarily relieve congestion to ease breathing.
 Although uncomfortable to perform while sick, low impact physical activity can help to improve your recovery time and speed healing.
 This can include taking a walk or doing gentle yoga.

 You can place a warm compress, such as a washcloth dampened with warm water, over your sinuses to relieve swelling.
 This may help open your nasal passages.

 If home remedies do not work, you may also be able to relieve sinus pressure with common OTC products.
 These can depend on the cause of your sinus pressure and may include:

 Sinus pressure symptoms can be painful and uncomfortable.
 In addition to using traditional treatment methods like decongestants and pain relievers, alternative home remedies can also boost your recovery.

-If you continue to experience sinus pressure symptoms after a week, or if they begin to worsen, seek medical attention.
-This could be a sign of a more serious infection that may require prescribed antibiotics.
+If you continue to experience sinus pressure symptoms after two weeks, or if they begin to worsen, seek medical attention.
+This could indicate a more severe infection that may require prescribed antibiotics.

 You may be able to find relief from sinus pressure with a combination of rest, elevation, and keeping your nasal passages moist.